kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 However, they have distinct embedded hardware identifiers (e.g., MAC addresses).

 ### UC3: actor gateway
-Multiple constrained devices communicate with Kaa server through a gateway.
+Multiple constrained devices communicate with a server through a gateway.
-Gateway is a Kaa client that uses KP to communicate with the server and represent the end devices.
+Gateway is a client that uses KP to communicate with the server and represent the end devices.
 On the other hand, end devices use a custom (proprietary) protocol to communicate with the gateway.

 ### UC4: forward proxy
-One or more devices communicate to the Kaa server by using KP and connecting via a forward proxy.
+One or more devices communicate to a server by using KP and connecting via a forward proxy.
-Forward proxies between the end device and the Kaa server may be chained.
+Forward proxies between the end device and a server may be chained.

 ## Design

 ### Client vs endpoint
 We introduce two following terms.

-- _Endpoint_ -- an entity that is managed by the Kaa platform.
+- _Endpoint_ – an entity that is managed by a server.
 Platform users are interested in differentiating all endpoints.
 Endpoints may be either physical or virtual.

-- _Client_ -- an application that uses a single "connection" to the server.
+- _Client_ – an application that uses a single "connection" to the server.
 One client may represent multiple endpoints.

 ### Extensions